EASTON EMS WILL BE OFFERING TWO ACCELERATED SUMMER PROGRAMS FOR THE FIRST TIME!

 - Required weekly assignments.

-- Classes will meet weekly for hands-on skill sessions four (4) hours.
+- Classes will meet weekly for hands-on skill sessions four (4) hours or eight (8) hours depending on program.

 - To complete this course, students must successfully complete all grading components, meet psychomotor competencies, and meet cognitive objectives.